mushishi78/romsey-chamber/_events/2014-12-22-rotary-carols-in-the-market-place.md

 ---
-title: Rotary Carols in the Market Place
+heading: Rotary Carols in the Market Place
 date: '2014-12-22'
 start-time: '18:45'
 end-time: '00:00'